radenrishwan/thingstoday/backend/README.md

 # TODO
 - add tests
 - move logic to service
-- create model
+- create model (DONE)
-- change email to id check on middleware
+- change email to id check on middleware (DONE)
+- create a API DOCS (Using swagger)